OSGConnect/connectbook/client-using.md

 	Science complete!

 For this example we see the first job in the submission (1234.0) ran on a free node at Syracuse University.

+## Job history

+Once your jobs have finished, you can get information about their execution from the **connect history** command.
+In this example:

+	$ connect history 1234
+ 	ID     OWNER          SUBMITTED   RUN_TIME     ST COMPLETED   CMD
+	1234.5   username             4/29 16:42   0+00:00:27 C   4/29 16:45 /home/...
+	1234.4   username             4/29 16:42   0+00:01:18 C   4/29 16:45 /home/...
+	1234.1   username             4/29 16:42   0+00:00:27 C   4/29 16:45 /home/...
+	1234.0   username             4/29 16:42   0+00:00:27 C   4/29 16:45 /home/...
+	1234.6   username             4/29 16:42   0+00:00:52 C   4/29 16:44 /home/...
+	1234.8   username             4/29 16:42   0+00:00:52 C   4/29 16:44 /home/...
+	1234.7   username             4/29 16:42   0+00:00:52 C   4/29 16:44 /home/...
+	1234.9   username             4/29 16:42   0+00:00:51 C   4/29 16:44 /home/...
+	1234.2   username             4/29 16:42   0+00:00:51 C   4/29 16:44 /home/...
+	1234.3   username             4/29 16:42   0+00:00:51 C   4/29 16:44 /home/...

+Note: You can see much more information about status using the -long option (e.g. ```connect history -long 1234```).

+## Job storage and synchronization

+So far we haven't explained in detail what really happens when you use the Connect Client to interact with OSG Connect.
+Let's get a little deeper into that.

+All the files associated with any given workload are stored together in a directory.
+Coining a term, we call this the _job repository_ or _job repo_.
+A single job repo should contain enough information for OSG Connect to submit work to the grid.
+Every job repo must have an HTCondor submit file.
+Beyond that, there could be input data, state metadata, code, supplementary libraries, documentation, output... anything that might be related.
+Some jobs might pull inputs from another location (e.g. Stash or another web site), and not have any inputs in the job repo.
+Some jobs will deliver output some other place.
+Some will bring their code along, while others will load job code from shared filesystems (e.g. OASIS).
+There is a lot of variability that our tutorials will help you explore.

+One thing is constant, however: not only does your job repo exist where you log in, it _also_ must exist on the OSG Connect service.
+Keeping your local copy of the job repo in sync with the server copy is a primary task of the Connect Client.

+### Working with multiple repositories

+Most users will have several job repos that they use, either serially or in parallel.
+The Connect Client must keep these separate.
+You separate job repos on the client simply by keeping different jobs in different directories, but on the server, the Connect Client must manage these job repos.
+The client does not control or advise the server's management of job repos; they simply exist, and have names that correspond to their directory names on the client system.

+> _N.B.
+Currently, the client is unable to differentiate separate job
+> repos with the same name.
+This will be addressed in a future version
+> of the software._

+How do you know what repos you have?
+If you only use one client system, and you keep your work very well organized, this may be a simple matter.
+But in case you need a reminder of what the server knows about, you can obtain a listing with `connect list`:

+	$ connect list
+	connect-client
+	connectbook
+	ratchet
+	tutorial-quickstart
+	tz

+Add the `-v` option to see more detail (this makes the listing a touch slower):

+	$ connect list -v
+	connect-client   [51 files, 158m total]
+	connectbook   [1 files, 20b total]
+	ratchet   [0 files, 0b total]
+	tutorial-quickstart   [2 files, 14k total]
+	tz   [1 files, 11b total]

+## Data handling

+We've already seen how to update the local job repository using `connect pull`, retrieving all files and outputs modified by the running job.

+### Updating the remote

+You can also use `connect push` to update the server's copy of your job.
+It works exactly like `connect pull` does, but goes in the other direction.
+(As you suspect, `connect push` is done implicitly each time you `connect submit`.)

+### Additional options

+If you need performance metrics on data transfer, you can add `-t` or `--time` to a `push` or `pull` command.

+If you want to see the name of each file transferred, add the `-v` or `--verbose` option.

+### Transfer using external tools

+In general, for smaller quantities of data, we recommend staying with `connect push` and `connect pull` for data transfer to your jobs.
+But there are cases, typically involving either a large number of separate files or a large net quantity of data, where you will want to send or retrieve data using something more efficient, like Globus.
+To do that, you need to know where your job is stored on the OSG Connect server.  `connect push -w` or `connect push --where` will tell you that.
+(It also works for `pull`.)

+	$ pwd
+	/home/dgc/projects/ratchet

+	$ connect push -w
+	/stash/user/dgc/ratchet

+	$ connect pull --where
+	/stash/user/dgc/ratchet

+## Special tasks and preparations

+In some cases it's useful or necessary to be able to work with your job _on the server itself_.
+For example, you might have code that must be compiled before submission, and you want to ensure compatibility with the OSG by compiling it on OSG Connect instead of locally.

+For cases like this, there is `connect shell`.
+This command gives you an immediate (bash) login shell on the OSG Connect server, with your home directory set to the job repo directory -- right away you'll see your job files there.

+	$ cd tutorial-quickstart
+	$ connect shell

+	[connected to connect://dgc@connect-client.osgconnect.net/tutorial-quickstart; ^D to disconnect]
+	sh-4.1$ ls
+	README.md  job.log     log	 test		    tutorial02.submit
+	job.error  job.output  short.sh  tutorial01.submit  tutorial03.submit

+This is a full-fledged shell -- do whatever you need to do to prepare your job.
+When you're done, log out with `exit` or by pressing control-D.  A `connect pull` will fetch anything you changed while shelled in, and bring it back to your local system.

+You can also use `connect shell` for one-off commands, like ssh.

+	$ connect shell uname -a
+	Linux login02.osgconnect.net 3.18.13-UL1.el6 #2 SMP Fri May 15 09:34:50 CDT 2015 x86_64 x86_64 x86_64 GNU/Linux

+## Runtime information

+There may be times that it's useful to know more about your copy of the Connect Client, the system that it is running on, or the user account it's running under.
+There's a command for that:

+	$ connect version
+	Client information:
+	| Connect client version: v0.4
+	| Python version: 2.7.10 (default, May 30 2015, 23:49:24)
+	|   [GCC 4.2.1 Compatible Apple LLVM 6.1.0 (clang-602.0.53)]
+	| Prefix: /opt/local/Library/Frameworks/Python.framework/Versions/2.7
+	| User profile: [dgc@connect-client.osgconnect.net: user=dgc, server=connect-client.osgconnect.net]

+	System:
+	| Darwin paranoia 14.3.0 Darwin Kernel Version 14.3.0: Mon Mar 23 11:59:05 PDT 2015; root:xnu-2782.20.48~5/RELEASE_X86_64 x86_64
+	|  3:50  up 14 days, 10:23, 4 users, load averages: 3.24 3.36 3.32

+In this case, I'm running the client on my Macbook, using MacPorts.
+The "user profile" information tells what remote account the client remembers your using last.
+It will reuse this account information for the next server interaction.

 # Getting Help
 For assistance or questions, please email the OSG User Support team at